QuarkNerd/blog/hubinf@scottlogic.com/_posts/2018-02-16-how-much-does-a-story-point-cost.md

 ### 1) Use ideal engineering man-days vs. story points to measure effort

 The Internet is full of articles explaining in detail why story points (SP) became the industry standard to estimate work packages ([here](http://blog.scottlogic.com/2017/09/19/how-big-is-a-story-point.html) is one).
 In short, when estimating in man-hours or man-days, different developers will estimate differently, based on their skills, experience, domain knowledge or other.
 Story points are a scale that caters for those parameters.
 3 SP might translate into a different duration for different developers, but that is not an issue -- in fact, it is the point.
-It is tempting here for the sponsor or the old-school project manager to want to gauge the developer's worth based on that. _"Sprint after sprint, Paul completes twice as many SP as John.
+It is tempting here for the sponsor or the traditional project manager to want to gauge the developer's worth based on that. _"Sprint after sprint, Paul completes twice as many SP as John.
 Surely, John is not performing."_
 The reasons might be many -- e.g. John started recently, whereas Paul designed the system, two years ago; or John spends a lot of time code reviewing, or pairing with Paul, effectively helping Paul tally up the story points.
 Regardless of the reasons, story points must never be used to measure an individual’s ability.
 The team’s output is the only metric to measure.
 If an individual is indeed not performing, it is the self-organised team’s responsibility to discuss options, e.g. in a retrospective.
 The important thing to understand, here, and take away from it, is that story points have no meaning outside of the Scrum team and the sprint.
 Another team will estimate differently.
 The same team working on another work stream will estimate differently.